nhsconnect/ITK3-FHIR-eDischarge/pages/overview/overview_release_notes.md

 **Messaging Architecture Changes**

-Interactions have been replaced by message definitions and new ITK Handling keys.
+Interactions have been replaced by message definitions and new ITK3 Handling keys.

 **Value sets / Code Systems**